ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_08/Lecture_8.2.md

 This lecture specifically looks at the infrastructures included within energy, transport, water, waste, and telecommunications sectors.

-These infrastructures have been defined as '*the collection and interconnection of all physical assets and human systems that are operated in a coordinated way to provide a particular infrastructure service'* [@Hall2016].
+These infrastructures have been defined as "*the collection and interconnection of all physical assets and human systems that are operated in a coordinated way to provide a particular infrastructure service*" [@Hall2016].
 This definition emphasises the importance of the services that infrastructures provide, such as energy, water, mobility or data connectivity, which are critical for the survival and security of societies and economies.
 Hence, the term *critical